JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-modify-project.md

     * Add the main `kotlinx-datetime` dependency to the section that configures the common code source set.
       For simplicity, you can include the version number directly instead of adding it to the version catalog.
     * For the web target, timezone support requires the `js-joda` library.
-      Add a reference to the npm package in the `webMain` dependencies.
+      Add a reference to the `js-joda` npm package in the `webMain` dependencies.

     ```kotlin
     kotlin {